eduk8s-tests/lab-tkg-aws-installer/README.md

 * ``docker-compose-bridge.yaml`` - Sets docker network mode to ``bridge``.
     Must be used if running the installer on macOS or Windows (WSL 2) with Docker Desktop.
+The port 10080 needs to be available on the host.
 * ``docker-compose-host.yaml`` - Sets docker network mode to ``host``.
     Must be used if running the installer on Linux.
+The ports 10080, 10082, 11111 and 8080 must be available on the host.

-Use the appropriate configuration file for your platform, however, if you are running docker on Windows (WSL 2), you must work out the IP address used by docker under WSL 2.
+Use the configuration file that applies to for your platform in the commands below.

+If you are running docker on Windows (WSL 2), you must though also work out the IP address used by docker under WSL 2.
 You then must edit the ``docker-compose-bridge.yaml`` configuration file and change the ``INGRESS_DOMAIN`` environment variable and replace ``127.0.0.1`` with the IP address used by docker under WSL 2.

 Next you need to build the installer by running: